Element - 2011 Riesling.jpg

 Riesling

-As the Finger Lakes begins to define itself and emerge as a fine wine growing region, Riesling has become the flagship.
-Riesling is often associated with cool climates, but it is not its ripening ability but rather its cold tolerance that secures it as the most acclimated to the region.
-While not the first vinifera planted in the Finger Lakes, it was one of the early highlights and wineries like Dr. Konstantin Frank and Hermann J. Wiemer became icons, largely based on their love and affinity for it.
+As the Finger Lakes begin to define itself and emerge as a fine wine-growing region, Riesling has become the flagship.
+Riesling is often associated with cool climates, but it is not its ripening ability, but rather its cold tolerance that secures it as the most acclimated to the region.
+While not the first vinifera planted in the Finger Lakes, it was one of the early highlights, and wineries like Dr. Konstantin Frank and Hermann J. Wiemer became icons, largely due to their love and affinity for it.